houshuang/stian-notes/content/Just-in-Time-Project-Management.md

             - **Intermediate Deliverables** as one solution
             - **convergence**
 - What should I work on now?
-    - <span class="highlight">Nothing here on goals, reviews etc - I guess that's orthogonal, lot's of great points below on how to take goals and actually make progress.
-But would have been nice to mention.</span>
+    - &#8203;<mark>Nothing here on goals, reviews etc - I guess that's orthogonal, lot's of great points below on how to take goals and actually make progress.
+But would have been nice to mention.</mark>
     - From **GTD** to the possibility of working on anything anywhere
     - **Create subcomponents as early as possible**
         - inherently valuable piece of potential future project
         - low-risk time consuming activities early
-            - <span class="highlight">danger of analysis paralysis?
-PhD students spending four years on literature review -- even if they wrote some great blog posts, still not good for career</span>
+            - &#8203;<mark>danger of analysis paralysis?
+PhD students spending four years on literature review -- even if they wrote some great blog posts, still not good for career</mark>
         - **component thinking** / modularity
             - each gives **optionality**
             - can be **reused**
             - can **remove uncertainty**
         - solving through **analysis** - separating problem into smaller part, or **synthesis**, making things and putting them together (**E: Convergence and divergence**)
-    - <span class="highlight">Seems like a lot of repetition from earlier writings about **Intermediate Deliverables**</span>
+    - &#8203;<mark>Seems like a lot of repetition from earlier writings about **Intermediate Deliverables**</mark>
     - **Packet switching** as metaphor to increase "bandwidth" of productivity (using same packets for multiple tasks)
         - nodes also include other people (including networks, Twitter followers etc), and software/services
         - shift from **knowledge worker**, doing one task at a time at fixed rate, to **knowledge manager**, routing jobs to the best nodes